thaumant/eddie/README.md

 ## Performance

+At the moment Eddie has the fastest implementations among the alternatives from crates.io that have Unicode support.

+For example, when comparing words from common english sentences you can expect at least 1.5-2x speedup for any given algorithm.

-Below are the tables with performance measurements for typical word lengths, including alternative implementations from crates.io that have Unicode support.
+Below are the detailed tables with performance measurements for typical word lengths, including alternative implementations from crates.io that have Unicode support.
 Produced on Intel Core i5-4278U 2,6 GHz.
 All measurements are in microseconds.

 ### Levenshtein